Soon kueh stalls all around Singapore

 Image credit: @jouste

-Fatt Soon Kueh has three outlets on our Little Red Dot, each dishing out delicious and affordable Soon Kueh ($1).
+Fatt Soon Kueh has four outlets on our Little Red Dot, each dishing out delicious and affordable Soon Kueh (three for $3).
 Freshly made daily, their kueh boasts a chewier skin that contrasts nicely with the crunchy filling.
 Given the popularity of Fatt Soon Kueh, it’s best to visit before meal times to avoid the queue.

 Image credit: @jozinlim

 A short walk away from Alexandra Village Food Center, Poh Cheu Soon Kueh and Ang Ku Kueh has earned a loyal following with its wide range of Teochew kueh.
-What makes their Soon Kueh ($1) so special is the accompanying house-made chilli sauce, which zhngs up the savoury filling with its fiery punch.
+What makes their Soon Kueh ($1.20) so special is the accompanying house-made chilli sauce, which zhngs-up the savoury filling with its fiery punch.
 These scrumptious bites are made in limited amounts each day, so be sure to swing by early if you want some!
-While you’re there, remember to try their crowd-pleasing Peanut Ang Ku Kueh ($1.10) as well.
+While you’re there, remember to try their crowd-pleasing Peanut Ang Ku Kueh ($1.30) as well.